How can I format Comments to make them clearer?

 These variations are due entirely to the various platforms, not AP.

-Here’s the new editor – showing a new comment under construction:
+Here’s the editor – showing a new comment under construction:

 Here’s how support for formatted text breaks down across popular platforms.